joomla-collab/tricks-and-treats/README.md

 Take a look at our repositories at [https://github.com/joomla-collab](https://github.com/joomla-collab)

-Some already existing [gists](https://gist.github.com/uglyeoin) (short peices of code that aren't worthy of a repository).
+Some already existing [gists](https://gist.github.com/uglyeoin) (short peices of code that aren't worthy of a repository) created by @uglyeoin - feel free to contribute or improve.